tanishhhk/voice-command-mart/README.md

 # or
 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the application in action.
+- Open http://localhost:3000 in your browser to see the application in action.